 - Ridges designed to keep the insole in place

 - Do not fit very wide or very narrow feet

 - Must make sure you choose the correct design for your shoes

 With a metatarsal arch support that helps relieve forefoot pain and a semi-rigid stability cradle to provide deep heel cupping and arch support, the Spenco Total Support Original is solid enough to be supportive but has enough cushioning to be comfortable.

-Reviewers were enthusiastic about the support they felt from these insoles and had less knee and back pain after wearing them for just a short time.
-Some reviewers said they wished the insoles didn’t wear out so quickly but noted that the price was what made them try them for the first time anyway so they planned on buying more.
+Reviewers are enthusiastic about the support they feel from these insoles, and have less knee and back pain after wearing them for just a short time.
+Some reviewers say they wish the insoles didn’t wear out so quickly, but noted that the price is what made them try them for the first time anyway, so they planned on buying more.

 - Supports the ball of the foot